oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 # Intro

 This post comes long after the hype around The Shadow Brokers leaks has settled down, and quite some time after my personal implementation of the shellcode.
-The primary objective of this post is to describe how my implementation works.
+The primary objective of this post is to describe how my code works.

 After reading the f-secure [blog post](https://blog.f-secure.com/doublepulsar-usermode-analysis-generic-reflective-dll-loader/) about DoublePulsar usermode shellcode, I wanted to reproduce it purely in C++.
 I am no way near to be a C++ guru or l33t hacker but I thought that would be a good exercise.